What is a cash flow statement? How is it useful?

 To get a good sense of your cash flow, I suggest looking at a full year of your income and spending.

-If you don’t have the time to assemble and review all of your bank and credit card statements, consider automating the calculation of your spending using a financial aggregating app, like Mint.
-This app is user-friendly and brings all your finances together so you can easily see where your money goes.
+If you don’t have the time to assemble and review all of your bank and credit card statements, consider automating the calculation of your spending using a financial aggregating app.
+There are many apps that are user-friendly and bring all your finances together so you can easily see where your money goes.

 Your income might include your paycheques, government benefits, investment or business income.